mhaskar/Octopus/README.md

 (HR-PC-TYRMJ) >>
 ```

-and to execute a system command directly we can type the command directly and then wait for the results based on the interval check time that we set when we created the listener.
+To execute a system command directly we can type the command directly and then wait for the results based on the interval check time that we set when we created the listener.

 ```
 (HR-PC-TYRMJ) >> ipconfig